My water

 We're part of the South East Queensland (SEQ) water grid, sharing one interconnected water supply across the region.

-Despite significant rainfall across SEQ, we live in a climate of extremes so living sustainably now will preserve our enviable lifestyle and environment for years to come.
+Despite receiving regular rainfall across SEQ, we live in a climate of extremes so living sustainably helps preserve our enviable lifestyle and environment for years to come.
 Being waterwise is everyone's responsibility – before you turn on the tap remember it's my water, my future.

 Reduce your use

-There are many ways to reduce drinking water use around your household.
+There are many ways to minimise drinking water use around your household.
 Be mindful of how you use water.

 • Take a shorter shower.
 Aim for less than 4 minutes.

-• Turn off the tap while brushing your teeth or shaving.
-This will save up to 5 litres per minute.
+• Turn off the tap while brushing your teeth or shaving to save up to 5 litres per minute.

 • Half fill the sink to rinse dishes or clean fruit and vegetables.